momochi000/typewar/README.md

 ## DONE

+#### Extract display of text fragments out of text fragment component
 #### REFACTOR: replace calls to 'deallocate' with calls to remove in comopnents **skill epic**
 Move deallocate code in components to remove
 #### Upgrade crafty **skill epic**